This Shop Makes Harry Potter Doughnuts & They Taste Like Butterbeer

 Advertisement

-The sweet treat is coming to Sugar Shack Donuts and Coffee locations in the United States very soon as its doughnut of the month, and it's even already landed in select locations like the ones in Alexandria, VA and Washington, D.C.
-Unfortunately for us Brits we will have to grab our nearest broom/hippogriff or thestral if we want to chase down this golden snitch-laden doughnut.
+Depending on where you live, you won’t need a broom to chase down this golden snitch-laden doughnut.
+The sweet treat is coming to Sugar Shack Donuts and Coffee locations very soon as its doughnut of the month, and it's even already landed in select locations like the ones in Alexandria, VA and Washington, D.C.

 Related Video: